700+ Revision Questions

 You can get started now with Life in the UK Test, the online resource for up-to-date test questions and better study and prep for your British citizenship test.

-Preparing for the life in the United Kingdom test can be quite easy if you have a plan and a reliable, effective study and practice test platform.
+Preparing for life in the United Kingdom test can be quite easy if you have a plan and a reliable, effective study and practice test platform.
 Here's a quick guide on how to go about it.

 Set a study schedule